List of bus stations in Singapore

-This is a list of bus interchanges or terminals that are part of Singapore's bus system.
-This list does not include bus stops.
+This is a list of bus interchanges or terminals that are part of Singapore's bus system (not including bus stops).
 Bus terminals and interchanges serve as important nodes in the transport system as bus services start and end at these stations.
-Those decommissioned due to geographical retention or the introduction of new town centres, or creation of consolidated transportation hubs are mentioned at List of former bus stations in Singapore.
+Over time, there are several bus stations that have been shut down due to geographical retention or the introduction of new town centres, or creation of consolidated transportation hubs.
+The list of former bus stations are found here.

 Overview

 In the 1970s with the formation of Singapore Bus Service (SBS), the terminals of private companies were inherited by SBS.
 Many of these terminals were makeshift constructions without adequate facilities.
-The SBS embarked on a terminal improvement programme to build facilities such more parking space, timekeeper's booths, rest areas for bus crew members, proper platforms with adequate shelter, toilets and food facilities.
+The SBS embarked on a terminal improvement programme to build facilities such as more parking space, timekeeper's booths, rest areas for bus crew members, proper platforms with adequate shelter, toilets and food facilities.
 It also planned to construct new depots and terminals, so as to eliminate parking of buses in residential areas.
 Makeshift and roadside terminals were to be phased out.

 The development of bus terminals was closely linked to town planning in Singapore.
 Densely inhabited new towns were built along major roads and a bus terminal was allocated at a suitable point inside each of them.
-Feeder buses were used to carry passengers from inside the new towns to the bus terminal and from thereon, "regular" buses would carry them from the bus terminal to the central business district.
-With the opening of the MRT system in 1987, the system of using "regular" buses to the central business district was stopped.
-Bus terminals were built conveniently close to subway stations so as to integrate the subway and bus services.
+Feeder services were used to carry passengers within the new towns to the bus terminal.
+With the opening of the MRT system in 1987, bus terminals were sited close to subway stations so as to integrate the subway and bus services.
 The 1980s also saw the building of larger bus interchanges in new towns, such as the one at Ang Mo Kio which was twice the size of the existing terminal it replaced.